hjdhjd/homebridge-blinds-cmd/README.md

 ### Options
 * `up`, `down`, `stop`, and `status` should point to scripts or command lines to run to execute those actions. `up` and `down` are required, and all others are optional.
-* Setting a `stop` command will create an additional switch that you can use to stop the blind when it is moving.
-Unfortunately, HomeKit doesn't allow for the concept of stopping a blind while it is moving - your choices are to open or close.
-To workaround this limitation, a switch service is added to the blind that allows you to stop the blind when it's moving.
+* Setting a `stop` command in conjunction with a `transitionInterval` will allow you to simulate partially opening or closing your blinds, enabling scenarios such as asking HomeKit to open the blind to a certain percentage (e.g. Hey Siri, set the blinds to 30%).
 * `manufacturer`, `model`, and `serial` are optional settings to allow you to further identify your blinds in HomeKit.
 * `transitionInterval` is an optional setting that allows you to simulate a blind transition movement between open and closed.
-If it takes 10 seconds for the blinds to open, enter `10` here and `homebridge-blinds-cmd` will simulate the time it takes to complete that transition in HomeKit.
+If it takes 15 seconds for the blinds to open, enter `15` here and `homebridge-blinds-cmd` will simulate the time it takes to complete that transition in HomeKit.
+The default is 10 seconds.
 * `refreshRate` will execute the `status` command at whatever refresh rate you set, in seconds.
 This is useful when the state of your blinds changes outside of HomeKit, and you want to regularly check it's status.

 ### Script inputs and outputs